Geographic Segmentation - Meaning, Importance, Parameters & Example

 Since this type of segmentation depends upon the region or areas, below are the parameters related to geographic segmentation:

-1. Country- Certain companies make products or services which are specific to only a country.
-This type of geographic segmentation helps target people from a specific country
+Certain companies make products or services which are specific to only a country.
+This type of geographic segmentation helps target people from a specific country or a set of counties.
+Even regions like APAC, NA, EMEA etc. can be used for segmentation.

-2. City- Cities offer a huge potential market to companies.
-Hence companies often select specific cities for their products or services
+Cities offer a huge potential market to companies.
+Hence companies often select specific cities for their products or services.
+Again like countries group of countries like all the cities of the northern part of a country or all cities speaking common language can be used as a parameter.

-3. Villages- Some villages can be identified by companies which give the best set of customers to companies to their business with.
+Some villages can be identified by companies which give the best set of customers to companies to their business with.
+A good example can be villages where agriculture is major source of occupation.

-4. Urban/ Rural- Certain products or services can be offered only to the urban population and certain products are rural area specific
+Certain products or services can be offered only to the urban population and certain products are rural area specific.
+Products and demands can be very different when it comes to urban and rural markets.

-5. Climate and weather- Companies use this type of geographic segmentation and identify customers of a region with similar climatic conditions.
-Areas based on climate can be hot, cold, humid etc and based on weather can be snowfall, rainfall, desert etc regions
+Companies use this type of geographic segmentation and identify customers of a region with similar climatic conditions.
+Areas based on climate can be hot, cold, humid etc. and based on weather can be snowfall, rainfall, desert etc.

 The above image shows the various parameters used in geographic segmentation.